antonino-barbera/seanbi/project/README.md

 * Match.zip contains the match to CUSIP numbers
 * Inventor.zip contains the individual inventor records
 * Cite75_99.zip contains the pairwise citations data, between 1975 and 1999.

 Each of these files has a corresponding "txt" file that contains the variable names and other documentation.
+The whole dataset is more analysed in notebook.

 ## A list of internal milestones up until project milestone 2